Nandha-Kumar17/ITER-Trip-app-/README.md

 ITER - Travel in latin

 ## FEATURES
-Sorts places for travellers who are cautious about the distance of travelling and the weather and temperature it pin points and displays the locations
+Sorts places for travellers who are cautious about the distance of travelling and the weather and temperature, it pin points and displays the locations
 * Displays weather
 * Displays distance
 * Displays temperature